![]() |

 Retrieving information

-The search parameters levels contains many useful options.
+The search parameters level contains many useful options.
 For instance you might wish to specify that only a certain number of intervening items can occur between string 1 and 2, or that a sentence boundary should not be allowed between the two strings.
-Furthermore you might wish to have the whole sentence returned as the context for a find.
+Furthermore, you might wish to have the whole sentence returned as the context for a find.
 All these and many other options are available here so make sure that you try out all of them to recognise how they might be useful for you in your retrieval tasks.

 Range of searches

-As A Corpus of Irish English consists of different files from various periods and representing many genres then you may very well not wish to run retrieval tasks on all files.
+As A Corpus of Irish English consists of different files from various periods and representing many genres you may very well not wish to run retrieval tasks on all files.
 There are two ways of ensuring this.
 The first is somewhat more complicated but can be useful.
 This is to create a sub-corpus by checking files in the list mode and then exporting them as a new corpus to a different folder.
 The second method is easier and more likely to be employed regularly.
 This is to specify a certain range for the search.
 Basically, there are five possible types: 1) From first file, 2) Branch only, 3) Just current text, 4) From current position to end, 5) Checked files.
 The first three options refer to a section of the tree on the left of the screen, i.e. the entire tree, a branch or a single node.
 But there are cases where the files to be encompassed cannot be referenced by a section of a tree.
 In such cases what one does is to change the tree display to a list-type display (this can be done via the option Tree or list display in the Display menu, shortcut: F11).
 Now you can check files of your corpus as you wish.
 When the selection is made you move to the retrieval level or activate the word list window (depending on the impending task) and proceed.

 Making word lists

-The idea behind this option is to allow users to generate lists of words from the text files of a corpus.
+This option allows users to generate lists of words from the text files of a corpus.
 At a maximum, you can create a word list of all words in all text files of a corpus.
-This would take many hours for a large corpus and is unlikely to be the aim of most users, but can be done of course.
-Instead what linguists are probably interested in is in creating a list of selected words in a corpus.
+This is unlikely to be the aim of most users, but can be done of course.
+Instead what linguists are probably interested in is to create a list of selected words in a corpus.
 For this reason, one of the first options in the large input window which opens on selecting this command is Input word list.
 Here you specify a plain ASCII file which consists of a list of words, one on each line.
-Such a word list can be easily be created with the supplied text Corpus Presenter Text Editor.
+Such a word list can be easily created with the supplied program Corpus Presenter Text Editor.
 The next item to remember, and which is concerned with restricting the words used for a list, is a stop word list.
 Essentially, this is a list of words (again in the form of a plain ASCII file) which are to be excluded from word list generation.
 For instance, if you choose to make a word list of an entire text, then it is unlikely that you want to have statistics on the occurrence of such common formatives as a, the, on, at, etc. These and similar words can be excluded by putting them into a stop words list and then specifying it on this level of the program.
+Word lists can be saved to disk as a text file, a database, a HTML file or an Excel spreadsheet.
+The latter file format is suitable for further processing of data by different software as most programs for statistical work can take data in Excel files as input.